 This is a tour different than others.
-Explore Mongolia tour may offer you an opportunity to travel across most populated cities to the inhabited part of the country, picturesque meadow of the central region to the eye-grazing vast steppe of Gobi desert.
-Beside natural exploring beauty, you can experience the culture and daily lifestyle of nomads who lived different parts of Mongolia.
+Explore Mongolia tour may offer you the opportunity to travel across most populated cities to the inhabited part of the country, picturesque meadow of the central region to eye grazing vast steppe of Gobi desert.
+Besides natural exploring beauty, you can experience the culture and daily lifestyle of nomads who lived in different parts of Mongolia.

 In the morning arrive into Ulaanbaatar.
 On arrival at Chinggis Khaan International Airport, we will meet our local guide, who will escort us throughout our tour of Mongolia.
 After checking the hotel for a rest/shower before commencing at midday a walking tour of the central city.
 This walking tour will include the Lenin Statue, Sukhbaatar Square, the National Museum of Mongolian History, Choijin Lama Temple and a performance from the Mongolian Song and Dance Ensemble.

 Day 2.
 Amarbayasgalant Monastery

 Head to the Amarbayasgalant Monastery, one of the four great monasteries of Mongolia and the most important northern monastery.
 Amarbayasgalant is a fantastic example of Buddhist architecture – no single nail is used in its construction.
 Overnight at ger camp.

 Day 3.
 Erdenet City and Uran Togoo Mountain

 This morning visits the Erdenet Copper Mine, which is the largest factory in Mongolia and one of the largest copper and molybdenum enrichment factories in the world.
 Erdenet city was established in the 1970s to mine the rich deposits in the region.
 After lunch in a local restaurant, drive to Urantogoo Tulga Mountain, a nature reserve in Bulgan Aimag.
 The night will be spent here in the Unit Ger Camp.